GinaHsu/Meow-Popular-Movie-APP/README.md

-# Meow Popular Movie APP:
-## This is an Android app for popular movie searching.
+# Meow Popular Movie APP - This is an Android app for popular movie searching.
 https://ginahsu.com/portfolio/meow-popular-movie-app/

 --------------------------------------------------------------------------------------------------------------------------